Get started with the .NET Framework

 What is the .NET Framework?

-The .NET Framework is a managed execution environment that provides a variety of services to its running apps.
+The .NET Framework is a managed execution environment for Windows that provides a variety of services to its running apps.
 It consists of two major components: the common language runtime (CLR), which is the execution engine that handles running apps, and the .NET Framework Class Library, which provides a library of tested, reusable code that developers can call from their own apps.
 The services that the .NET Framework provides to running apps include the following:

 Memory management.
 In many programming languages, programmers are responsible for allocating and releasing memory and for handling object lifetimes.
 In .NET Framework apps, the CLR provides these services on behalf of the app.